 *Note net carb count = Total carbs - fiber.
 Carb counts are estimated based on the products I used.
 Check nutrition labels for accurate carb counts and gluten information.

 Hello, my name is Stacey and I’m the creator of www.beautyandthefoodie.com.
 A website where I post Paleo, Primal and Low Carb recipes, as well as DIY, natural beauty and health remedies.
-After discovering a few years ago that I had Celiac Disease, I changed my diet completely.
+After taking a test from providers like theose at https://rxhometest.com/product/celiac-genetic-test and discovering that I had Celiac Disease, I changed my diet completely.
 Eliminating gluten from my diet made my tummy feel 100 percent better.
 Unfortunately, many of the store bought, gluten free products caused me to gain weight, and being over 40, made it very difficult for me to lose the weight.
 The low fat / low calorie diet was definitely not working for me anymore.
 After many diet failures, I discovered that combining Primal-Paleo and the Low Carb life style gave me the best results.
 Basically, I eat Primal –Paleo foods, but limit the amount of starchy vegetables and higher carb fruits.
 I love Karen’s blog because she and I have a very similar diet, and her recipes are inspirational, creative, and delicious.
 And, I’m thrilled to be able to share my favorite quiche recipe with you.

 Click Here to Pin It!